austinmama/customer-portal/cpsetupfedid.md

 In this model, the following things happen:
 * Roles are created in the identity provider and assigned to the user.
 * Role and permission assignments are set up in {{site.data.keyword.BluSoftlayer}} infrastructure IMS by using {{site.data.keyword.BluSoftlayer}} infrastructure APIs.
-* Users authenticate with the identity provider and federate their credentials and role attributes.
+* Users authenticate with the identity provider and federate their user identity and role attributes.
-* {{site.data.keyword.BluSoftlayer}} infrastructure verifies the user credentials and role attributes.
+* {{site.data.keyword.BluSoftlayer}} infrastructure verifies the user identification and role attributes.
 If the roles that are assigned to users by their identity provider match the roles in {{site.data.keyword.BluSoftlayer}} infrastructure, users are granted permissions for those roles when they log in to {{site.data.keyword.BluSoftlayer}} infrastructure.
 * When the identity provider creates users, they're considered federated because they, and their roles, are authenticated through SAML 2.0.

 ### Setting up a role for a user